fireflycons/Invoke-SqlExecute/README.md

 If you are aware of any other bugs or inconsistencies in Invoke-Sqlcmd where the behaviour does not align with that of SSMS or sqlcmd.exe, please contact me and I will correct it in this implementation or you can fork it and submit a PR.

-## Still to do

-Create an additional test suite in PowerShell/Pester that runs within the SQL server provider context.